Songs of Dovid Kerner

 Hebrew: Psalm 133

-English (first two verses): Dovid Kerner
+English words: Dovid Kerner

 Like the face of the Kohain at the end of the day*